-The applicant team must include a developer or turnkey builder with adequate financial capacity and a successful track record of developing projects serving similar tenant populations and of similar scale as the proposed project.
-The developer must have completed (secured Certificate of Occupancy) a minimum of three (3) affordable multifamily rental housing projects and meet experience requirements listed in this NOFA to qualify.
+The Applicant team must include a developer or turnkey builder with adequate financial capacity and a successful track record of developing projects serving similar tenant populations and of similar scale as the proposed project.
+The developer must have completed (secured Certificate of Occupancy) a minimum of three (3) affordable multifamily rental housing projects in the last 10 years and meet experience requirements listed in this NOFA to qualify.

-Points will be awarded based on the experience of either the Lead or Joint Developer with affordable, rent-restricted, and special needs projects.
+Points will be awarded based on the experience of either the Lead or Joint Developer with affordable, rent-restricted, and Special Needs projects.
 Qualifying projects must be in operation for over three (3) years.
-If an applicant seeks points for projects previously owned by the Developer, the ending date of ownership or participation in the project must be no more than 10 years from the NOFA application deadline.
+If an Applicant seeks points for projects previously owned by the Developer, the ending date of ownership or participation in the project must be no more than 10 years from the NOFA application deadline.
 Points are awarded as follows: